sasanin/kubernetes-with-tanzu-cheatsheet/Day 1 - Design buildup/TAP install/gke/README.md

 ## TAP version 1.5.1 on Google Kubernetes Engine (gke)

 ## Introduction
 This installation guide will let you install a full TAP profile on a gke cluster using a Mac.
+Please take a note of the [TAP prerequisities for gke](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/prerequisites.html#:~:text=Google%20Kubernetes%20Engine).

 Before installing TAP on gke make sure that you have the following:
 * Tanzu and Kubectl CLIs installed.
 If not, go to XX.